aneldev/dynadux/README.md

 # Create business logic stores and methods

-> Note: this is a suggestion, is not mandatory.
+> Note: this is a suggestion, not a mandatory.

-It is nice to have a store and dispatching actions, but we can do something more.
+It is nice to have a store and dispatch actions, but we can do something more.

 ## The principals

-- wrap the store of Dynadux
+- wrap the create Dynadax store
 - return a getter for the state
-- return business logic methods that is using the store
+- return business logic methods that dispatch actions
-- do not expose the dispatch but expose methods that are dispatching actions
+- do not expose the dispatch _but expose methods that dispatch actions_
-- do not expose the store to ensure that the store is handled properly
+- do not expose the store _to ensure that the store is handled properly_

 ```
 const createTodoAppStore = (onChange) => {